yul154/Summary-and-Interviews/Core Java.md

 ##  Why use hashmap
 * HashMap are efficient for locating a value based on a key and inserting and deleting values based on a key

+## What is the difference between HashMap and HashSet?

 ## What is the difference between Comparable and Comparator?
 * Comparable provides only one sort of sequence.The Comparator provides multiple sorts of sequences.
 * It provides one method named compareTo().It provides one method named compare().
 * The logic of sorting must be in the same class whose object you are going to sort.The logic of sorting should be in separate class to write different sorting based on different attributes of objects.

+## How do you Sort objects on the collection?

+Sorting is implemented using Comparable and Comparator in Java and when you call Collections.sort() it gets sorted based on the natural order specified in compareTo() method while Collections.sort(Comparator) will sort objects based on compare() method of Comparator.

 ---
 # Object Oriented Programming